 6. Product launches.

 It’s just as important for employees to understand new products as it is for customers to know about them.
-Creating a product video that’s only for staff enables them to learn everything they need to know about what the company is planning to release to the market.
+Create a product launch video for internal sharing only.
+This enables your staff to learn everything they need to know about the product company is planning to release to the market.

 Film a product demonstration video to show your employees exactly how a product works and the benefits behind the design.
 We recommend creating an in-house video library so employees can watch these before they hit the sales floor or trade shows.